Nexfinity/CakeyBot-Wiki/core/localization.md

    `Requested by MrCake#1337`.
 For the website strings :data, :data2 and :name are also common placeholders.
-4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue oin the string or you can join our [Discord](https://cakey.bot/discord) and a proof reader will provide further info/screenshots.
+4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue on the string or you can join our [Discord](https://cakey.bot/discord) and a proofreader will provide further info/screenshots.
 5. Do not translate commands.
 Cakey Bot only accepts base commands in English.
    For example if the translation string is `Usage: /userinfo <user>`, you can